-Swelling soils were encountered at this site.
-These soils are stable at their natural moisture content but can shrink or swell with changes in moisture.
-The behavior of swelling soils is not fully understood.
+Expansive soils and bedrock materials were encountered at this site.
+These soils and bedrock materials are stable at their natural moisture content but can shrink or swell with changes in moisture.
+The behavior of expansive and bedrock materials soils is not fully understood.
 The swell or consolidation potential of any particular site can change erratically both in lateral and vertical extent.
 Moisture changes also occur erratically, resulting in conditions, which cannot always be predicted.
-Recommendations presented in this report are based on the current state of the art for foundations and floor slabs on swelling soils.
+Recommendations presented in this report are based on the current state of the art for foundations and floor slabs on expansive soils and bedrock materials.
 As noted previously, the owner must be made aware there is a risk in construction on these types of soil.
-Performance of the structure will depend on following the recommendations and in proper maintenance after construction is complete.
+Performance of the structures will depend on following the recommendations and in proper maintenance after construction is complete.
 As water is the main cause for volume change in the soils, it is necessary that the changes in moisture content be kept to a minimum.
 This requires judicious irrigation and providing positive surface drainage away from the structures.
 Any distress noted in the structures should be brought to the attention of NWCC.

 This report is based on the investigation at the described site and on specific anticipated construction as stated herein.
 If either of these conditions is changed, the results would also most likely change.
 Therefore, NWCC strongly recommends that our firm be contacted prior to finalizing the construction plans so that we can verify our recommendations are being properly incorporated into the construction plans.
 Man-made or natural changes in the conditions of a property can also occur over a period of time.
-In addition, changes in requirements due to state of the art knowledge and/or legislation do from time to time occur.
+In addition, changes in requirements due to state-of-the-art knowledge and/or legislation do occur.
 As a result, the findings of this report may become invalid due to these changes.
 Therefore, this report is subject to review and not considered valid after a period of 3 years or if conditions as stated above are altered.
 It is the responsibility of the owner or his representative to ensure that the information in this report is incorporated into the plans and/or specifications and construction of the project.

 If you have any questions regarding this report or if NWCC may be of further service, please do not hesitate to contact us.